StarLight722/bytebrew-team/README.md

 - Senior at Kennesaw State University
 - Despite becoming a Eurovision fan only a year and a half ago, I have ranked (as of now) every year going 1989 - present.
 :D
+My winner of Eurovision 2011 is Slovenia.
+It's an underrated year